FaxTerra

 How to Fax a Form to the IRS

 Follow these steps exactly to avoid the most common rejection reasons.
+New to online faxing?
+Our step-by-step guide to sending a fax walks through what you can send and how pages are counted.

 1